jimhendy/PandemicGame/README.md

 TODO:

 * Contingency planner special action
-* Cure disease if Medic cures on location with cubes
-* Run out of player cards
-* Can't win game by curing all !

 * Restart game button in selection page / another page with current game/new game